MCP-Mirror/isaacwasserman_mcp-langchain-ts-client/README.md

 # mcp-langchain-ts-client

-A TypeScript client library for MCP Langchain.
+A LangChain.js client for Model Context Protocol.

+This is a port of [rectalogic/langchain-mcp](https://github.com/rectalogic/langchain-mcp) to the JS/TS LangChain and MCP APIs.

 ## Installation